 Any defaults, county court judgements or bankruptcy notices

 Any active debt management plans or individual voluntary arrangements

-Although a credit report contains sensitive and personal information about your personal finances, it does not include details like:
+Although a credit report contains sensitive and personal information about your finances, it does not include details like:

 Current account information (unless you have an overdraft)